 Brenna Woodley is a skilled litigator and counselor who takes a holistic approach to her client’s labor and employment matters and other class action matters.
-In addition to her years of experience counseling employers and litigating the full spectrum of labor and employment matters before federal and state courts and in arbitrations and administrative proceedings, Brenna also has extensive experience in the nonprofit sector.
-She has worked in direct services as a social worker and in leadership roles within nonprofit organizations, helping them to set and achieve their strategic goals, including diversity and inclusion objectives.
+In addition to her years of experience counseling employers and litigating the full spectrum of labor and employment matters before federal and state courts and in arbitrations and administrative proceedings before government agencies, Brenna also has extensive experience in the nonprofit sector.
+She has worked in direct services as a social worker and in board of directors leadership roles within nonprofit organizations, helping them to set and achieve their strategic goals, including diversity and inclusion objectives.
 Her experience in the areas of strategic planning and talent retention and development informs her work and client relationships.

 In her free time, you can find Brenna, who founded her own charity and serves on several charitable boards, doing volunteer work or out for a run along the lakefront.